devopstrainings/linux-basics-katakoda/linux-adminstration/step2.md

 So first lets add a group before adding a user.

 To add a user in Centos, We can use `groupadd` command.
+To that command we